-Note 1: Operating current with 1-Wire write byte sequence followed by continuous Read of Status register at 400kHz in Overdrive.

-Note 2: With standard speed the total capacitive load of the 1-Wire bus should not exceed 1nF, otherwise the passive pullup on threshold V{IL1} may not be reached in the available time.
-With Overdrive speed the capacitive load on the 1-Wire bus must not exceed 300pF.

-- Note 3: Active pullup guaranteed to turn on between VILIMAX and VIHIMIN. - Note 4: Active or resistive pullup choice is configurable. - Note 5: Except for t{F1} , all 1-Wire timing specifications and t{APUOT} are derived from the same timing circuit.
-Therefore, if one of these parameters is found to be off the typical value, it is safe to assume that all of these parameters deviate from their typical value in the same direction and by the same degree. - Note 6: These values apply at full load, i.e., 1nF at standard speed and 0.3nF at Overdrive speed.
-For reduced load, the pulldown slew rate is slightly faster. - Note 7: Fall time high-to-low (t{F1}) is derived from PD{SRC}, referenced from 0.9 × V{CC} to 0.1 × V{CC}. - Note 8: Presence-pulse masking only applies to standard speed. - Note 9: All I2C timing values are referred to V{IHmin} and V{ILmax} levels. - Note 10: Applies to SDA, SCL, and AD0, AD1. - Note 11: I/O pins of the DS2482 do not obstruct the SDA and SCL lines if V{cc} is switched off. - Note 12: The DS2482 provides a hold time of at least 300ns for the SDA signal (referred to the V{IHmin} of the SCL signal) to bridge the undefined region of the falling edge of SCL. - Note 13: The maximum $t{HD:DAT}$ has only to be met if the device does not stretch the LOW period (t{LOW}) of the SCL signal. - Note 14: A fast-mode l2C-bus device can be used in a standard-mode l2C-bus system, but the requirement $t{SU:DAT} \ge 250$ ns must then be met.
+- Note 1: Operating current with 1-Wire write byte sequence followed by continuous Read of Status Register at 400KHz in Overdrive. - Note 2: With standard speed the total capacitive load of the 1-Wire bus should not exceed 1nF, otherwise the passive pullup on threshold V{IL1} may not be reached in the available time.
+With Overdrive speed the capacitive load on the 1-Wire bus must not exceed 300pF. - Note 3: Active pullup guaranteed to turn on between V{IL1MAX} and V{IH1MIN} . - Note 4: Active or resistive pullup choice is configurable. - Note 5: Fall time high to low (t{F1}) is derived from PD{SRC}, referenced from 0.9 × V{CC} to 0.1 × V{CC}. - Note 6: These values apply at full load, i. e., 1nF at standard speed and 0.3nF at Overdrive speed.
+For reduced load, the pulldown slew rate is slightly faster. - Note 7: Presence pulse masking only applies to standard speed. - Note 8: All I2C timing values are referred to V{IHmin} and V{ILmax} levels. - Note 9: Applies to SDA, SCL, and AD0, AD1, AD2. - Note 10: I/O pins of the DS2482 do not obstruct the SDA and SCL lines if V{CC} is switched off. - Note 11: The DS2482 provides a hold time of at least 300ns for the SDA signal (referred to the V{IHmin} of the SCL signal) to bridge the undefined region of the falling edge of SCL. - Note 12: The maximum $t{HD:DAT}$ has only to be met if the device does not stretch the LOW period (t{LOW}) of the SCL signal. - Note 13: A Fast-mode l2C-bus device can be used in a standard-mode l2C-bus system, but the requirement $t{SU:DAT} \ge 250$ ns must then be met.
 This is automatically the case if the device does not stretch the LOW period of the SCL signal.
-If such a device does stretch the LOW period of the SCL signal, it must output the next data bit to the SDA line tr max + $t{SU:DAT}$ = 1000 + 250 = 1250ns (according to the standard-mode l2C-bus specification) before the SCL line is released. - Note 15: C_B = total capacitance of one bus line in pF.
-If mixed with HS-mode devices, faster fall times according to I2C-bus Specification v2.1 are allowed. - Note 16: I2C communication should not take place for the max t{OSCWUP} time following a power-on reset.
+If such a device does stretch the LOW period of the SCL signal, it must output the next data bit to the SDA line tr max + $t{SU:DAT} = 1000 + 250 = 1250$ ns (according to the standard-mode l2C-bus specification) before the SCL line is released. - Note 14: C_B = total capacitance of one bus line in pF.
+If mixed with HS-mode devices, faster fall-times according to I2C-Bus Specification v2.1 are allowed. - Note 15: I2C communication should not take place for the max t{OSCWUP} time following a power-on reset. - Note 16: Except for t{F1}, all 1-Wire timing specifications and t{APUOT} are derived from the same timing circuit.
+Therefore, if one of these parameters is found to be off the typical value, it is safe to assume that all of these parameters deviate from their typical value in the same direction and by the same degree.